 Originator's COMI is in the Netherlands.
-The Netherlands is not subject to severe claw-back and re-characterisation risks (legal opinions have been received and reviewed by PCS).
+[The Netherlands is not subject to severe claw-back and re-characterisation risks (the legal opinion have been received and reviewed by PCS).]

 EBA Final non-ABCP STS Guidelines - statements on background and rationale